gabzaf/fortyTwo/Cursus/fdf/README.md

 ## 2. Getting Started
 To get started with FdF, clone this repository to your local machine.
-Navigate to the FdF directory and compile the project using your preferred compiler.
-This will generate an executable file named fdf.
+Navigate to the FdF directory and run make.
+This will clone a repo of minilibx-linux a simple X-Window (X11R6) programming API in C, designed for students, suitable for X-beginners.

 ## 3. Functionality
 The FdF program reads a file containing a map of the landscape, where each number represents the height of a point on the grid.
 It then renders this map as a wireframe model on the screen, allowing to explore the landscape from different angles and perspectives.

 ## 4. Usage
-To use FdF, run the executable file with a map file as an argument
+To use FdF, run ./fdf testmaps/42.fdf or any other maps you want on your terminal.
+Search testmaps directory to check out the different maps.

 ---